ABHIRAM3046/Resume-Builder/README.md

 ## 🧩 CI/CD Pipeline

-This project uses GitHub Actions for continuous integration and deployment:
+This project uses Jenkins for continuous integration and deployment:

 - **On every push:** Code is linted, tested, and built.
 - **On merge to main:** Application is automatically deployed to minikube running on an separate EC2 VM.